|

 area of the site with questions relative to that area.
 The answers would show in a pop up when the

 question was moused over.
-We felt that visitors who did not wish to read through the longer
+I felt that visitors who did not wish to read through the longer

 narratives could quickly find the answers they needed to make a choice.
 The site also had a lot of